kunalsoni272008/100-Days-of-Python/README.md

 | 20 | 🏆 Foundations Capstone | ⬜ | **Personal Finance Tracker** |

 </details>

+¹ *Day 02 ended up covering practical formulas & standard-library modules instead of the originally planned "Operators & Expressions" — the roadmap below has been kept as the long-term plan, while the Progress Tracker above reflects what was actually built.*

 ### 🔵 Phase 2 · Intermediate Python — *Days 21–40*
 *Object-oriented design, modern Python patterns, and tooling*